bh1428/bh1428.github.io/content/posts/202512/git_under_the_hood.md

 title = "Git under the hood"
 tags = ["git", "dvcs"]
 +++
-You probably know [Git][git] and might be aware of the hidden `.git` folder where the actual repository is stored.
+You probably know [Git][git] and might be aware of the (hidden) `.git` folder where the actual repository lives.
 Have you ever looked under the hood?
 Ever felt the need to know how Git does this magical thing with [`clone`][git_clone], [`commit`][git_commit], [`branch`][git_branch], etc.?
 What happens in the `.git` folder when you add a file?
 This article explores, for some of the standard operations, what really happens in the `.git` folder when a command is issued.
 Let's see how deep the rabbit hole goes!

 <!--more-->
 First of all, as a reminder: [Git][wikipedia_git] and [GitHub][wikipedia_github] are not the same.
 According to [Wikipedia][wikipedia]: "[Git][wikipedia_git] is a _distributed version control software system_ originally created by [Linus Torvalds][wikipedia_linus_torvalds] for version control in the development of the Linux kernel.
 [GitHub][wikipedia_github] is a _proprietary developer platform_ that allows developers to create, store, manage, and share their code."
 The only connection between the two is that [GitHub][wikipedia_github] uses [Git][wikipedia_git].
 The same goes for sites like [GitLab][gitlab], [Bitbucket][bitbucket], [SourceForge][sourceforge], [AWS CodeCommit](https://aws.amazon.com/codecommit/) and even [Gitea][gitea].
 Although they all use [Git][wikipedia_git] as repository, they are based on and add layers upon [Git][wikipedia_git] but are not the same.

-For this article you should have a basic knowledge of Git: you should know terminology like repository, commit, branch, HEAD, index, etc. In case you need a refresher, search for "basic git tutorial" in your favorite search engine (or ask an LLM).
-Examples in this article are on Linux ([WSL][windows_wsl] with [Ubuntu 24.04.3 LTS][ubuntu]) using Git version 2.43.0.
+For this article you should have basic Git knowledge: know terminology like repository, commit, branch, HEAD, index, etc. In case you need a refresher, search for "basic git tutorial" in your favorite search engine (or ask an LLM).
+Examples in this article are from the Python 3.14 Docker image (`python:3.14-slim` based on Debian Trixie) using Git version 2.47.3.

 ## Table of Contents <!-- omit in toc -->